DanySK/course-laboratory-of-software-systems/slides/content/02-kotlin/_index.md

 ## Operator creation

-In Scala, operator names are valid method names, and prefix and infix calls are automatic:
+In Scala, operator names are valid method names, and infix calls are automatic:
 * Very much the whole language philosophy: few concepts, high scalability
 * Easy to abuse, degenerating to esoteric operators
     * Especially when software is written by people with different background